pretix/pretix-docs/docs/tutorial/organizer-account.md

 ![Organizer settings page, on the localization tab, showing the official language options English, German, and German (informal) as well as a list of community translations from Arabic to Polish](../assets/screens/organizer/localization.png)

-After saving the general settings, switch to the "Localization" tab.
+After saving the general settings, switch to the "localization" tab.
-We recommend changing localization settings __before__ changing any settings on the "Organizer page" tab because the localization settings determine which customizations are available there.
+We recommend changing localization settings __before__ changing any settings on the "organizer page" tab because the localization settings determine which customizations are available there.

-Under "Available languages", you can choose which languages your ticket shop will be published in.
+Under "available languages", you can choose which languages your ticket shop will be published in.
 The options officially maintained by the pretix team are English, German, and German (informal).
-German uses "Sie" to address the user whereas German (informal) uses "Du".
+German uses "Sie" to address the user whereas German (informal) uses "du".
 You can also choose one of the community translations for your organizer page.
 They are displayed in the list below along with a percentage of how much of the software is translated.
 English is used as the fallback language for missing translations.